webix-hub/docs/data/api/ui.layout_type_config.md

 @type: string
 @values:
 - line			cells with border (default)
 - clean			cells without border
 - wide			cells with border and wide space between siblings
 - space			cells with border and wide space between siblings plus padding from the parent container
 - head			cells with border and small space between siblings
+- form			cells without border and with padding around all of them

 @example:

 webix.ui({
 	type: "space",
     rows: [
       ...
     ]
 });